 Orrick, Herrington & Sutcliffe LLP is acting as Bond Counsel and as Disclosure Counsel with respect to the Series 2019 Bonds, and will receive compensation from the District contingent upon the sale and delivery of the Series 2019 Bonds.
 From time to time, Orrick, Herrington & Sutcliffe LLP represents the Underwriter on matters unrelated to the Series 2019 Bonds.
 California Financial Services is acting as the District's Municipal Advisor and Program Funding Manager with respect to the Series 2019 Bonds.
+Bonds.
+Is acting as counsel to the District with respect to the Series 2019 Bonds.
 Payment of the fees and expenses of the Municipal Advisor and District counsel is also contingent upon the sale and delivery of the Series 2019 Bonds.
 Nixon Peabody LLP is acting as Underwriter's counsel with respect to the Series 2019 Bonds.